svn2github/nyquist/Readme.txt

 Version 3.15 provides:
     Fix to retain selected nyquist directory
     Fix for NyquistIDE in paths with spaces
-Version 3.14 provides:
+    Extension list file can be selected in Preferences for testing Version 3.14 provides:
     New runtime configuration: a nyquist directory in user's home directory has all documentation, libraries, extensions,